-Ratings of 'care during labour and birth' were similar to the national average.
-The highest-scoring question related to the involvement of a partner or companion during the labour and birth.
-The lowest-scoring question related to the involvement of women decisions about care during labour and birth.
+Ratings of 'care during labour and birth' were about the same as the national average.
+The highest-scoring question for this stage related to the involvement of a partner or companion during labour and birth.
+The lowest-scoring question related to the involvement of women in decisions about care during labour and birth.